Baptisms During The Pandemic

 Please see the Pandemic Information Sheet for additional information.
 For both English and Spanish baptisms, fill out the Pandemic Registration Form and email to Deacon John Gisla at: email@example.com.
 Please submit a copy of your child's official birth certificate.

 Parking is available in the City Hall parking lot on 11th St. between I Street and J Street, and in the Capitol parking lot on 10th Street between K Street and L Street, for a flat rate of $5.00.
 After the baptisms, we will give you a parking validation coupon to cover the entire $5 cost.

 The parking structure on the north side of the Cathedral is privately owned and not affiliated with the Cathedral in any way.
-The cost to park there is $15.00 and is not reimbursed by the Cathedral.
+If open, the cost to park there is $15.00 and is not reimbursed by the Cathedral.

 The Diocese of Sacramento requires an engaged couple to complete a marriage preparation program no later than two months before their wedding date.
 During this most exciting and joyful time of planning and preparation, the Cathedral Parish would like to invite you to participate in the Cathedral Marriage Preparation Program.
 The Marriage Preparation Program focuses on the sacramentality and nature of marriage and the beauty of human sexuality.
 Topics include: Sacrament of Matrimony, FOCCUS© Pre-Marriage Inventory, Communication, Family of Origin, Faith & Finances, The Rite of Marriage, Cohabitation, and Natural Family Planning.
 Contact: Deacon Omar & Janet Bardales at firstname.lastname@example.org, or 916-427-9160.
 You do not have to have your wedding at the Cathedral in order to take this class.